edvin/tornadofx/README.md

 ![](https://i.imgur.com/AGMCP8S.png)

-Create a Customer model object that can be converted to and from JSON:
+Create a Customer model object that can be converted to and from JSON and complies with JavaFX Property guidelines:

 ```kotlin
 class Customer : JsonModel {